CamTrew/live-reloading-example/README.md

 # Live Reloading Example

 This repository provides an example of how to implement live reloading in a Go application using CompileDaemon.
+More information can be found on my blog post https://camerontrew.com/blog/live-reloading-your-golang-apps-made-easy-heres-how/.

 ## Overview